dicethedev/blessingsamuel/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-### Packages used for this project
+### Packages installed for this project

 npm i gsap

 it will install all the gsap dependencies...

 Gsap webiste (https://zelen-co.com/articles/custom-cursor-in-vuejs-with-gsap/)

- npm install animate.css --save

- yarn add animate.css
+ npm install animate.css --save or yarn add animate.css

  or add it this to the public folder in html